 If your outdoor garden has clay soil that retains too much moisture, you may want to plant in mounds that will allow for better drainage.

-Soil Preparation For Growing Herbs From Seed
+Step 2: Site Preparation For Growing Herbs From Seed

-Prepare the soil carefully, raking and crumbling any lumps of soil.
 This will help you control the depth of planting, providing for uniform germination.

 Think about what would happen if you drop seeds into lumpy soil and cover them up.
 Some of the seeds will fall into the spaces around the lumps.
 They may be too deep, and never germinate, or take longer to warm up and germinate, putting that plant behind the others in maturity.